 Now is a great time to focus on waste prevention wherever possible.

 According to the US EPA, there is a critical need for the raw materials necessary to manufacture packaging, especially paper and cardboard.
-Because many businesses are currently closed, the materials they typically recycle are no longer in the supply chain.
+Because many businesses are currently closed, the materials they typically recycle are no long in the supply chain.

 Medical supplies, food and cleaning supplies are all shipped in 100% recyclable boxes.
 Please due your part to keep the supply chain moving by recycling more and recycling better.

 View a brief Public Service Announcement from the EPA here.